camunda/camunda/docs/src/basics/apis.md

 ## Backpressure

-The subscription protocols embed a backpressure protocol to prevent the broker from overwhelming the clients with more tasks or evens then they can handle.
+The subscription protocols embed a backpressure protocol to prevent the broker from overwhelming the clients with more tasks or events than they can handle.
 The backpressure protocol is credit based.

 The effect of backpressure is the system automatically adjusting flow rates to the available resources.
-For example, a fast consumer running on a powerful machine can process tasks at a very high rate while a slower consumer is automatically throtteled.
+For example, a fast consumer running on a powerful machine can process tasks at a very high rate, while a slower consumer is automatically throtteled.
 This works without user configuration.